BuildNg/platform-api-TrungNg/README.md

 # APIs

-APIS created using MongoAtlas and Cypress.
+APIS created using MongoAtlas and tested by Cypress.
 Used by client repo.